voidware/trek14/readme.md

 You now receive an end-game report when you dock with HQ.
 The report is currently limited, but the plan is to make it relevant to your performance. _TODO!_

-#### New Game?

-When the game ends, you can now replay without exiting.
-Exit to DOS may soon not be possible as part of the take-over-the-machine approach.
-For now, you still can exit to DOS.

 #### Explosion!

 A fabulous explosion with sound is implemented for entitles.